 Chicken: I use bone-in, skin-on chicken legs and thighs or even just drumsticks.
 These give the juiciest results.
 If you prefer breast, get it with the skin on and adjust the cook time as needed.

-Aleppo Pepper: This is a pepper that has mild heat.
+Aleppo Pepper: This pepper has mild heat.
 You can use paprika instead.

 Vegetables: I used sweet potatoes and broccoli, but you can use cauliflower and even carrots.
 The idea is to use a vegetable that doesn’t end up either mushy or undercooked.